Pre-Departure Information | Trans Africa – London to Nairobi

 Not included in the trip price and local payment – The price does not include flights, visas, side trips, lunches and meals out.
 There are a number of optional side trips that you can choose and pay for on the route.

-Buying your flight – For trips starting London, we fly you to Gibraltar to start the trip.
+Buying your flight – For trips starting in London, we fly you to Gibraltar to start the trip.

 Return flight – Although it is our intention to finish the trip on the finishing date, in case of delays en route you should buy your flight home till the end of the trip.